-Competitive bidding is a way of setting government payments for a service or product, in this case healthcare.
-What the government will pay is based on the bids submitted by vendors within a market area Researchers suggest that well-defined products, such as durable medical equipment, are the best candidates for competitive bidding.
+Competitive bidding is a way of establishing government payments for a service or product, in this case healthcare.
+What the government will pay is based on the bids submitted by vendors within a market area.
+Researchers suggest that well-defined products, such as durable medical equipment, available from multiple vendors are the best candidates for competitive bidding.

 States have periodically tried this approach, as has Medicare.
-In 2011, Medicare instituted a competitive bidding program for durable medical equipment, prosthetics, orthotics and supplies (DMEPOS).1 In its first year of operation, DMEPOS, which began operating in January of 2011, saved the Medicare fee-for-service program approximately $202.1 million.
-CMS’s Office of the Actuary, projects the program to save the Medicare Part B Trust Fund $25.7 billion between 2013 and 2022, with an additional $17.1 billion in savings for beneficiaries during that period.
+In 2011, Medicare instituted a competitive bidding program for durable medical equipment, prosthetics, orthotics and supplies (DMEPOS).1 In its first year of operation, DMEPOS saved Medicare approximately $202 million, compared to the prior fee-schedule approach.
 The program initially applied to only a limited services and only a limited number of devices in 9 metropolitan statistical areas but was expanded to include 100 metropolitan statistical areas beginning July 1, 2013.
-GAO has found that the initial bidding process has been mostly implemented successfully and that CMS has processes in place to ensure beneficiary access to DME products.
-For example, CMS has processes to make sure small suppliers get contracts to avoid driving out smaller competitors from the market.
+GAO found that the initial bidding process was mostly implemented successfully and that CMS has processes in place to ensure beneficiary access to DME products.2 For example, CMS has processes to make sure small suppliers get contracts to avoid driving out smaller competitors from the market.
 Other studies have found savings for Medicare under the program.3 But critics contend that the program encourages bidders to offer only the lowest-cost products rather than what's most needed.
 The program was temporarily suspended in 2019 to address these concerns.